loujacob66/tools-staratlas/README.md

 ## 🚀 Features
 - Launch PM2 jobs with per-job endpoint overrides
 - Rotate or adapt PM2 config files for new endpoint assignments
-- Health-check all endpoints in `endpoints.json5`
+- Health-check all endpoints from environment configuration
-- Snapshot-based verification of core logic
+- Environment-based endpoint configuration for security and flexibility
 - Support for dry-run, filtered launch, and logging
+- Pushover notifications for endpoint health and job status

 ---